How to use Chrome MCP: a simple guide

 Install the bridge globally:

-pnpm config set enable-pre-post-scripts true && pnpm install -g mcp-chrome-Bridge
+1pnpm config set enable-pre-post-scripts true && pnpm install -g mcp-chrome-Bridge -

 Register the bridge: